 Comb vs. Brush – Which is Better?

-That is pretty much the basic differences when your looking at a beard brush versus a beard comb.
+That is pretty much the basic difference when you’re looking at a beard brush versus a beard comb (comb vs brush).

 One has bristles, one has teeth, and they are made of different materials.